Resume Bullet Points or Paragraphs?

 Let’s take a look at this advice in action.
 Here’s an example of a resume paragraph:

 I was instrumental in the growth of XYZ, where I applied my vast marketing knowledge to grow sales and improve usability.
 I improved overall sales by 9% without increasing the marketing budget.
 I did this through A/B testing different landing pages and optimizing our paid advertisements.
 Changes in the landing pages were also instrumental to the increase in the overall conversion rate by 13%.
-I was also successful in securing press in high quality publications which saw an additional 300,000 website visitors.
+I was also successful in securing press in high-quality publications, which saw an additional 300,000 website visitors.

-And here’s an example of the same text, formatted as resume bullet points:
+Here’s an example of the same text, formatted as resume bullet points:

-• Increased sales by 9% without increasing the marketing budget, through paid advertisements and conversion optimization
+• Increased sales by 9% through paid advertisements and conversion optimization without increasing the marketing budget

-• Secured press in high quality publications, which resulted in 300,000 additional website visitors within 3 months
+• Secured press in high-quality publications, which resulted in 300,000 additional website visitors within 3 months

 • Collaborated with different departments to improve the effectiveness of our marketing campaigns